A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Network Infrastructure

 \section{Network Infrastructure}

-In order to select the best network, ROS2, and Fast DDS settings, we evaluate the effects of numerous settings.
-During evaluations, the primary metric under consideration is the probability of delays between packet transmission and reception over a range of message transmission rates between 10 and 500 per second; where the optimal case would be all messages delivered with no delay.\footnote{This condition is approximated in the \gls{centralized} and \gls{offboard} configurations.}
+We investigate the effects of networking, ROS2, and Fast DDS settings on performance.
+During evaluations, our primary metric is the probability of delays between packet transmission and reception for message transmission rates between 10 and 500 per second; where the optimal case is all messages delivered with no delay.\footnote{Approximated in the \gls{centralized} and \gls{offboard} configurations}

-We carried out all network specific experiments on a platform of five Raspberry Pis in the same lab environment as we evaluate the case study in \autoref{sec:passage_scenario}.
-Each Raspberry Pi is placed at a static location with 2m to 3m between each.
+We carry out all network-specific experiments on a platform of five Raspberry Pis spaced $2$m to $10$m away from each other, in the same lab environment described in \autoref{sec:passage_scenario}.

 \paragraph{Multicast vs Unicast} We use the eProsima DDS RTPS implementation \cite{GithubRepo_FastDDS}, which defaults to using unicast (one-to-one) communications between publishers and subscribers.
 This allows reliable transport protocols; however when multiple subscribers are active, the publisher will send duplicate messages as many times as there are subscribers, leading to exponential increases in messaging rates with increasing agent counts.
 The alternative is to use \gls{multicast}, where each publisher sends only one wireless broadcast for each message.
 The drawback is that neither reliable transport protocols or the 802.11 hardware based re-transmission mechanism can be utilised, reducing the odds of a given message being delivered.